 Are scholarships available?

-When will admission decisions be made?
+When will admission decisions

-Decisions for completed applications submitted prior to December 15th are usually made by the middle of March.
-For application submitted after December 15th, a decision usually takes two to three weeks to be made once all materials have been received.
+For applications submitted after Dec.
+15, a decision usually takes two to three weeks to be made once all materials have been received.

 the admissions office.
-Can I have a family member or friend call to
+May I have a family member or friend call to

-I was accepted or completed another master’s that did not require a GRE.
-Do I still have to take the test? (new rules regarding new program)
+another master’s that did not require a GRE.
+Do I still have to take the test?

 Yes.
 The GRE is required of all applicants.